hmcts/chart-library/README.md

   ``helm unittest -v ci-values.yaml library -u -q -f'tests/snapshot-tests/*.yaml'`` the -u flag updates the cache.
 - Commit your changes to both the cache and the tests

+To read about testing your changes in more depth, we have a [written guide](https://hmcts.github.io/ops-runbooks/Testing-Changes/test-chart-library-changes.html)

 ### Adding new templates
 - To support language specific defaults in base charts, all the templates should give precedence to values under `language:` over the default values.